quotcode/Dog-Breeds-Classification-Kaggle/README.md

 # Dog-Breeds-Classification-Kaggle

-The following code repository consists of an ongoing project based on Dogs Breeds Classification.
+The following code repository consists of the project on Dogs Breeds Classification.

 1. Dataset :